 Check if the Master

 kube-scheduler is running properly.
-If not, restarting the scheduler may solve the problem.
+If not, restart the scheduler.

 If a node fails after a service is deployed, the Pod is evicted and a new Pod is created and scheduled to another node.
 Pods with mounted disks mounted are usually scheduled to nodes in the same availability zone as the drained node and the disks.
 However, if the cluster does not have a node that meets the rescheduling requirements, these nodes are not scheduled even if there are nodes in other availability zones that meet the requirements.

 The reason that Pods with disks mounted cannot be scheduled to nodes in other availability zones is as follows:

 Cloud disks can be dynamically mounted to different machines in the same IDC.
 However, they are not allowed to be mounted to machines in other IDCs to avoid severe I/O degradation due to network latency.